 The present Greece politically

 The economic crisis led to a big change.
 The socialist and liberal parties; especially the first one that was leading the country more years; lost most of their power.
 Whereas new political powers strengthened their power.
 Numerous political parties have made their appearance; since many politicians left the old parties and then they mostly just disappeared.
 Far left and right parties have appeared.
 Actually, some of them established their presence in the political scene.
 In other words; I would have to say that things are as complex as they have never been in the last decades.

 This situation does not seem like it could change soon.
 Since the economic crisis is becoming deeper and deeper; people in Greece become more desperate and angry.
 The political system is unable to cope with it; since of course all governments no longer can materialize their own programs.
 They just follow what is decided and asked by the E.U. and the I.M.F..
 Although, the measures taken just worsen things more.

 I am really very worried about the future health of my country

 There are cuts on salaries and pensions on a constant basis and many people cannot afford; even the basics.
 I also know that most people in some countries, even mine, that need better health.
 With that said, I very much think that one should take care of their health better; by following some special diets.
-These diets will also work for various diseases and illnesses; such as stress, anxiety, or OCD.
+These diets may also help with various diseases and illnesses; such as stress, anxiety, or OCD.
 I can see that this has cause social and political tension.
 The political system has become very unstable.
 I very much doubt if there’s going to be a strong government after next elections.
 Or if we will have to follow the road of multiple elections and different governments every couple of months.

 Present leading political parties and leaders do not seem capable and willing to cooperate and problems remain unsolved.
 A radical change is rather eminent I believe.